sanchezzuluaga/IFC-based-tool-to-support-circular-construction-decision-makers/README.md

 + math
 + matplotlib.pyplot
 + pprint
-3. In the tools folder under environmental_functions.py and cost_functions.py the get_distance function needs a google id client, please get one and insert it where the command key = "" is
+3. In the "tools" folder under environmental_functions.py and cost_functions.py the "get_distance" function needs a google id client, please get one and insert it where the command key = "" is (https://www.balbooa.com/gridbox-documentation/how-to-get-google-client-id-and-client-secret).
+4. In the file "2_Environmental_Impact_&_Cost.py" and "3_KBOB_overview.py" under the folder "pages", insert the full path (under "filepath") where the "Database.xlsx" is stored.
-4. To run the tool go to anaconda.
-Press the play  button  of the created environment (step 2) --> Open terminal --> enter the following command: streamlit run "direction" (the "direction" needs to be replaced by the file direction where the Homepage.py is located e.g.: streamlit run C:\Users\simon\Dropbox\01_Master_Thesis\05_Python\App\Homepage.py)
+5. To run the tool open Anaconda --> Environments --> Select the created environment (Step 2) --> Press the play  button  of the created environmen --> Open terminal --> enter the following command: streamlit run "direction" (the "direction" needs to be replaced by the file direction where the Homepage.py is located) e.g.:

+(streamlit run C:\Users\simon\Dropbox\01_Master_Thesis\05_Python\App\Homepage.py)
-5. The program runs and can be used
+6. The program runs and can be used

 ## Instructions to generate the BIM model
 To connect the database with the IFC file shared parameters need to be created( In Revit: https://www.youtube.com/watch?v=MGZo8Ue2sq0).
 The parameters need to be named KBOBX, where X is the number of the material.
 If there is a multi-layer element the X needs to increase depending on the number of layers of the element.
 The value of the shared parameter is the Id. number of the Swiss KBOB database.